-8 Prepare for more regulation and broader reporting Future CFOs are likely to face greater regulation.
-They will have greater personal accountability in ensuring regulatory issues are dealt with and, for those leading large businesses expanding into emerging markets, they will need to learn to develop finance organisations that can on-board regulatory adherence seamlessly, as well as being assured in specific technical areas such as tax.
+9 Prepare for more regulation and broader reporting.

+Future CFOs are likely to face greater regulation.
+They will have greater personal accountability in ensuring regulatory issues are dealt with and, for those leading large businesses expanding into emerging markets, they will need to learn to develop finance organisations that can on-board regulatory adherence seamlessly.
 Putting finance structures and systems in place which can manage future regulatory and reporting requirements will be an essential skill for future CFOs to learn.
 Regulation was identified as the third highest influence on the future CFO role in our survey.
 Part of the way in which regulation may grow is through broader reporting requirements.
-The limitations of traditional financial statements in communicating the financial health and position of the company are well-documented.
+The limitations of traditional financial statements in communicating the financial health and position of the company are well documented.
 In response, there has been a growth in broader disclosures to plug the perceived gap, from sustainability reporting, to corporate governance disclosures to director remuneration disclosures.
 Part of the problem however is that there has been a growth in the length and complexity of reports too.
-The calls for integrated reporting, bringing together different strands of information that give a more coordinated and joined up view on how the entity is intending to achieve its corporate objectives over the longer-term, grow stronger.
-Though developments remain embryonic in this challenging area.
-ACCA's investor research suggests it will be a welcome advance.
+The calls for integrated reporting, bringing together different strands of information that give a more coordinated and joined up view on how the entity is intending to achieve its corporate objectives over the longer term, grow stronger.
+However, developments remain embryonic in this challenging area, and the extent to which integrated reporting will become an established global reporting framework still remains unclear.
 What is certain is that stakeholders increasingly seek broader assurance on the sustainability of business activities.
 The question of how to effectively report organisation performance and value creation will increasingly dominate the CFO agenda and thinking.
 The impact for future CFOs is significant: it requires new finance thinking on establishing and measuring performance indicators; systems will need reworking, and financial and non-financial trade-offs will need to be better calibrated and understood.
-Longer-term this is probably another great opportunity for the finance team to extend its influence in the business but it will be a major challenge in two areas: changing finance culture and ensuring relevant skills.
-Gaining reporting exposure and tracking these developments ongoing is essential for future CFOs.
-Figure 6: What do you think are going to be the top three influences impacting the future CFO role?
+Longer term this is probably another great opportunity for the finance team to extend its influence in the business but it will be a major challenge in two areas: changing finance culture and ensuring relevant skills.
+Gaining reporting exposure and tracking these developments on-going is essential for future CFOs.
+Figure 7: What do you think are going to be the top three influences impacting the future CFO role?